 - Car accidents

 Car accidents, especially in Palm Beach Gardens, Florida, and other nearby locations, can be difficult to file for personal injury.
-Since Florida follows the pure comparative rule where those involved in car accidents are required to carry personal injury protection insurance, you should already have the assistance needed to cover medical bills associated with the accident.
+Since Florida follows the modified comparative rule where those involved in car accidents are required to carry personal injury protection insurance, you should already have the assistance needed to cover medical bills associated with the accident.

 However, if your accident is severe and leaves you with medical bills that surpass a certain amount and the driver was entirely responsible for the accident, you could file a claim with your attorney and ask about the personal injury suffered as a result of the collision.